advocations/skype/Skype/AppSDK/GettingStarted.md

 ```

 ## Next steps
-Now that you've configured your project to code against the **App SDK** API, you're
+Now that you've configured your project to code against the **App SDK** API, learn how to get the Url of a **Skype for Business** meeting and then
-ready for the next steps:
+use the API to enable your mobile app to join the meeting:

 * [Get a meeting URL](GetMeetingURL.md)
 * [Use the helper classes to join a meeting](UseHelperClass.md)